stefanofa/awesome/TOPICS.md

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.

-*   [replexica/replexica](https://github.com/replexica/replexica) - 🗺️ Drop-in localization engine for React.
-Build multilingual products FAST, and reach more customers.
+*   [replexica/replexica](https://github.com/replexica/replexica) - 🗺️ Drop-in localization engine for web and mobile.
+Build multilingual products FAST, and reach more users.

 *   [nkzw-tech/athena-crisis](https://github.com/nkzw-tech/athena-crisis) - Athena Crisis is an Advance Wars inspired modern-retro turn-based tactical strategy game.
 Athena Crisis is open core technology.